SalesforceCommerceCloud/b2c-crm-sync/README.md

 Once your token has been reset, check your email for the reset notification from your Salesforce scratchOrg.
 Copy the securityToken from the email to the SF_SECURITYTOKEN property of your .env file.

 > Do not proceed with the next step until your securityToken has been reset and copied to your .env file.
-You authentication attempt **will faill** if you attempt it without the securityToken.
+Your authentication attempts **will fail** if you authenticate without leveraging the securityToken.

 #### Validate Your .env Salesforce ScratchOrg Credentials